DerekSeverson/gulp-inject-stringified-html/README.md

 + Use `gulp-inject-stringified-html` in your Javascript gulp tasks.
 + _That's It!_

-Below is the basic usage of how to use `gulp-inject-stringified-html` in a project using gulp as a build process and its expected results.
+Below is example code and its expected output.

 ```javascript
 // gulpfile.js